DEFRA/defra-map/docs/api/query-feature.md

 ### layers  (**array[string: [id](https://maplibre.org/maplibre-style-spec/layers/#id)]**)

 An array of mapbox style spec layer `id's`.
-Query feature functionality will be enabled for an corresponding layer that exists within the map.
+Query feature functionality will be enabled for any corresponding layer that exists within the map.
 Query feature functionality includes selecting point and polygon features use the touch, mouse or keyboard.